microsoft/azure-tools-for-java/README.md

 * No telemetry or usage data is collected and sent to Microsoft
 * Icons have been replaced by custom icons, as [the original icons are not open-source](https://github.com/Microsoft/azure-tools-for-java/issues/1626)
 * Java/JVM-specific functionality was removed
-* .NET-specific functionality, such as deploying an ASP.NET web application, has been added
+* .NET-specific functionalities, such as deploying an ASP.NET web application and more, have been added

 JetBrains [opened a pull request](https://github.com/Microsoft/azure-tools-for-java/pull/1725) to Microsoft's Azure Toolkit for IntelliJ as well, which would contribute this effort back to the original plugin, and open up the original plugin to various other ecosystems.